cryptopay-dev/cryptopay-magento-payment-plugin/README.md

 --------------------
 Magento 2.4.4

 Your feedback is appreciated!
 If you have specific problems or bugs with this Magento module, please file an issue on Github.
-For general feedback and support requests, send an email to service@cryptopay.com
+For general feedback and support requests, send an email to support@cryptopay.me